 Looming above the Vltava’s left bank, Prague Castle has been an unmistakable symbol of the Czech state for more than a thousand years.
-Founded in the first quarter of the 9th century, it was the seat of Bohemian princes, kings and emperors, and after the republic was established in 1918, it has also become the residency of the presidents.
+Founded in the first quarter of the 9th century, it was the seat of Bohemian princes, kings, and emperors, and after the republic was established in 1918, it also became the residency of the presidents.

-Spreading over 45 hectares, the castle is one of the largest complexes in the worlds.
-It comprises of a palace, a church, several gardens, as well as official and fortification buildings.
-They represent precious monuments of all the architectural styles, ranging from Baroque, Renaissance to Gothic.
-Within its walls lies a handful of museums and galleries which house some of the country’s greatest artistic and cultural treasures.
+Spreading over 45 hectares, the castle is one of the largest complexes in the world.
+It comprises a palace, a church, several gardens, as well as official and fortification buildings.
+They represent precious monuments of all architectural styles, ranging from Baroque, and Renaissance to Gothic.
+Within its walls lies a handful of museums and galleries that house some of the country’s greatest artistic and cultural treasures.

-Encompass the Old Town on all sides is Nové Město – the New Town.
-Its creation dates back to the 14th century when King Charles IV ordered to expand the city to adjust the increasing population of Prague.
+Encompassing the Old Town on all sides is Nové Město – the New Town.
+Its creation dates back to the 14th century when King Charles IV ordered to expansion of the city to adjust to the increasing population of Prague.
 A spacious new area between Vyšehrad and Old Town was, therefore, constructed.
-Since then, the new district has served as the city’s main commercial centre and has become home to countless businesses, banks and offices, as well as the eye-catching Dancing House.
+Since then, the new district has served as the city’s main commercial center and has become home to countless businesses, banks, and offices, as well as the eye-catching Dancing House.

-Being said that, the New Town is also rich in culture, offering many theatres, cinemas and museums, as well as the State Opera House.
-It also houses the Vyšehrad Fortress – a citadel that has played a role in Czech history for more than 1000 years.
-Perched on a cliff high above the Vltava, the structure can easily be recognised by the twin Gothic spires of the Church of St.Peter and St. Paul – Prague’s oldest surviving building.
+Having said that, the New Town is also rich in culture, offering many theatres, cinemas, and museums, as well as the State Opera House.
+It also houses the Vyšehrad Fortress – a citadel that has played a role in Czech history for more than 1,000 years.
+Perched on a cliff high above the Vltava, the structure can easily be recognized by the twin Gothic spires of the Church of St.Peter and St. Paul – Prague’s oldest surviving building.

 - Prague is plagued by pick-pocketers.
-Despite increasing police’s control, petty crimes occur quite often and this endemic seemingly won’t end anytime soon.
-So be vigilant all the time, especially at crowded tourist attractions (Wenceslas Square and Old Town City Hall), in subways (both Metro A and B) and on trams (Tram 22 which runs to the castle).
+Despite increasing police control, petty crimes occur quite often and this endemic seemingly won’t end anytime soon.
+So be vigilant all the time, especially at crowded tourist attractions (Wenceslas Square and Old Town City Hall), in subways (both Metro A and B), and on trams (Tram 22 which runs to the castle).

-- Similar to the Royal Castle in Kraków, separate tickets are required to visit different parts of the castle.
+- Similar to Cracow’s Royal Castle, separate tickets are required to visit different parts of the castle.
 Some sections do not charge an admission fee after 18:00, for example, the Golden Lane.